Unfair to care

 We are calling on the Government to:

-• Provide an immediate and fair pay rise to all frontline social care workers
+• IMMEDIATELY: Provide an immediate and fair pay rise to all frontline social care workers

-• Create a wider workforce strategy to make social care a viable, respected, and sustainable career in the longer-term
+• WITHIN THE LIFETIME OF THE NEXT PARLIAMENT: Create a new national workforce plan to make social care a viable, respected and sustainable career

 1. Email your MP